Pannoniae/rex/scripting/local_and_target.md

 # local and target

-Two new script keywords. `local` and `target` work in any faction, settlement, or character argument, across every command and condition, in both RTW and M2TW.
-So you can stop typing faction names you already know from the event.
+Inside an event you already know which faction, settlement, or character it concerns: the attacker, the besieged town, whoever just moved. `local` and `target` are two new keywords that let you point at them directly, instead of hardcoding a name you already know.
+They work in every command and condition that takes a faction, settlement, or character argument, in both RTW and M2TW.

 ```
 monitor_event GeneralAssaultsResidence TrueCondition